 Have you ever noticed that every single movie wedding follows almost exactly the same script?
-Not only do they use the same wording, but they also tend to differ from what happens at a real life wedding ceremony, right?
-For some reason, In movie wedding ceremonies there's often a dramatic moment where the minister says "If any of you has reasons why these two should not be married, speak now or forever hold your peace."
+Not only do they use the same wording, but they also tend to differ from what happens at a real-life wedding ceremony.
+For some reason, in movie wedding ceremonies there's often a dramatic moment where the minister says "If any of you has a reason why these two should not be married, speak now or forever hold your peace."
 It's an overused plot device in movies that gives an opportunity to an ex-lover of the bride or groom to rush forward, proclaiming his or her love, or for some new shocking information to be revealed about the couple.

 It seems to solely exist to create dramatic tension, which isn't necessarily good for an actual wedding.

 The wording in this phrase, "speak now or forever hold your peace" is based upon the marriage liturgy of the Christians' Book of Common Prayer, so if you are getting married in a church, this phrase may be a required element.
 If you're able to alter the script for your wedding, I'd suggest removing it from your ceremony.
 Perhaps rather than asking this question in the negative, I would suggest asking your guests for their support in marriage and love for one another by asking them to make some vows as your community.